 38. ASIATIQUE The Riverfront • Bang Kho Laem (3km southwest of Bang Rak)

 Upmarket combination of open-air mall, entertainment complex, and night-market with food stalls.
-Dearer than more traditional markets, but far better organized.
+Pricier than more traditional markets, but far better organized.
 Open daily (4-12 pm) for authentic souvenirs, abundant eateries, and Bangkok’s highest Ferris wheel, which is especially appealing during sunsets. • Map

 39. Kwan-Riam Floating Market • Min Buri (37km east of the Grand Palace by taxi, train and/or bus)